Skip to content

 The molten calf

-32:1 AND when the people saw that Mosesמשה
+32:1 AND when the people saw that Moses משה

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” For more info click here

-delayed to come down out of the mount, the people gathered themselves together to AaronAaron is an English masculine given name.
+delayed coming down from the mountian, the people gathered around Aaron Aaron is an English masculine given name.
 The ‘h’ phoneme in the original Hebrew pronunciation “Aharon” (אהרן) is dropped in the Greek, Ἀαρών, from which the English form, Aaron, is derived.
 The brother of Moses, is described in the Torah, the Quran and the Baha’i Iqan.
-The origin of the biblical name is uncertain; however, an Ancient Egyptian origin may indicate “aha rw” meaning “warrior lion”, For more info click here, and said to him, Up, make us gods, which shall go before us; for [as for] this Mosesמשה
+The origin of the biblical name is uncertain; however, an Ancient Egyptian origin may indicate “aha rw” meaning “warrior lion”, For more info click here, and said to him, Up, make us gods, which shall go before us; as for this Mosesמשה

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” For more info click here

 32:2 And Aaron Aaron is an English masculine given name.
 The ‘h’ phoneme in the original Hebrew pronunciation “Aharon” (אהרן) is dropped in the Greek, Ἀαρών, from which the English form, Aaron, is derived.
 The brother of Moses, is described in the Torah, the Quran and the Baha’i Iqan.
-The origin of the biblical name is uncertain; however, an Ancient Egyptian origin may indicate “aha rw” meaning “warrior lion”, For more info click here said to them, Break off the golden earrings, which [are] in the ears of your wives, of your sons, and of your daughters, and bring [them] to me.
+The origin of the biblical name is uncertain; however, an Ancient Egyptian origin may indicate “aha rw” meaning “warrior lion”, For more info click here said to them, Take off the golden earrings, that [are] in the ears of your wives, of your sons, and of your daughters, and bring [them] to me.

 32:5 And when Aaron Aaron is an English masculine given name.
 The ‘h’ phoneme in the original Hebrew pronunciation “Aharon” (אהרן) is dropped in the Greek, Ἀαρών, from which the English form, Aaron, is derived.
 The brother of Moses, is described in the Torah, the Quran and the Baha’i Iqan.
 The origin of the biblical name is uncertain; however, an Ancient Egyptian origin may indicate “aha rw” meaning “warrior lion”, For more info click here saw [it], he built an altar in front of it; and Aaron Aaron is an English masculine given name.
 The ‘h’ phoneme in the original Hebrew pronunciation “Aharon” (אהרן) is dropped in the Greek, Ἀαρών, from which the English form, Aaron, is derived.
 The brother of Moses, is described in the Torah, the Quran and the Baha’i Iqan.
-The origin of the biblical name is uncertain; however, an Ancient Egyptian origin may indicate “aha rw” meaning “warrior lion”, For more info click here made proclamation, and said, Tomorrow [is] a feast to YAHWEH יְהֹוָה
+The origin of the biblical name is uncertain; however, an Ancient Egyptian origin may indicate “aha rw” meaning “warrior lion”, For more info click here proclaimed, Tomorrow [is] a feast to YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here